Grant Simmer – ‘RB2 is a hell of a development on our first boat’

 Ineos Team UK CEO Grant Simmer seemed to admit that they had quickly realised that the first Ineos Team UK AC75 boat, Britannia RB1, was off the pace.

-Welcoming the new hull – RB2 – at the Ineos team base in Auckland, New Zealand, Simmer claimed that “RB2 is a hell of development on our first boat” and that Nick Holroyd’s team had decided on and signed off the new hull shape almost ten months ago.
+Welcoming the new hull – RB2 – at the Ineos team base in Auckland, New Zealand, Simmer claimed that “RB2 is a hell of a development on our first boat” and that Nick Holroyd’s team had decided on and signed off the new hull shape almost ten months ago.

 Only three months after the launch and first sail of RB1.